UKPLab/bea2016-spelling-difficulty/README.md

 * For new experiments, you would need to install Phonetisaurus (https://github.com/AdolfVonKleist/Phonetisaurus) and MaryTTS (http://mary.dfki.de/) to extract pronunciations.
 To simply re-run the experiments in the paper, the offline pronunciations avalaible in /src/main/resources/wordList should be sufficient.

 ## Running the experiments
-* To re-run the experiments, check the file src/main/java/prediction/RunEverything.java
+* To re-run the experiments, check the file RunEverything.java
 * We recommend to skip the pre-processing part and directly use the extracted errors available at:  https://www.ukp.tu-darmstadt.de/data/spelling-correction/spelling-difficulty prediction